 If you feel like you’re always busy but never get anything done, or if you’re never able to finish your work, you’re probably stressed.
-Time management skills can help you gain control over your time, which can help relieve stress.
+Time management skills can help you control your time, which can help relieve stress.
 You will be better able to stay calm while working as your ability to meet deadlines improves.
 When you can effectively manage your time, you gain peace of mind.

 4. It Boosts Self-Discipline